OneLight-Studio/onebike-android/README.md

-# Velib N' Roses
+# OneBike
-An Android application that makes Velib'Toulouse even more fabulous
+An Android application that makes OneBike even more fabulous

 # Importing the project into Android Studio